sebalaini/laravel_docker-compose/README.md

 `$ docker-compose up`

-After that command run the command `npm run install:laravel` to install Laravel and generate the Key.

-You now have the environment settings required to run your application.
-To cache these settings into a file, which will boost your application’s load speed, run:

-`$ docker-compose exec api php artisan config:cache`

-Your configuration settings will be loaded into `/var/www/bootstrap/cache/config.php` on the container.

-As a final step, visit `http://127.0.0.1`  or `localhost` in the browser.
+You can now visit `http://127.0.0.1`  or `localhost` in the browser.
 You will see the home page for your application.

-With your containers running and your configuration information in place, you can move on to configuring your user information for the `laravel` database on the db container.

 ##  Creating a User for MySQL

 The default MySQL installation only creates the root administrative account, which has unlimited privileges on the database server.
 In general, it’s better to avoid using the root administrative account when interacting with the database.
-Instead, let’s create a dedicated database user for our application’s `Laravel` database.

 This step it's done with the `npm run install:db` script that run in the `npm run install` script